 Summary

-Kenya has a basic social security system with two branches – the National Social Security Fund and the National Hospital Insurance Fund (NHIF).
-These two branches provide a limited amount of social protection for old age and retirement, survivors and invalidity benefits and healthcare.
+In late 2024 the National Hospital Insurance Fund (NHIF) was replaced by a new Social Health Insurance Fund (SHIF).
+The SHIF, together with the National Social Security Fund (NSSF) provides a limited amount of social protection for old age and retirement, survivors and invalidity benefits and healthcare.

 Details